AdguardTeam/AdguardKnowledgeBase/01.general/05.adguard-filter-policy/docs.en.md

 These equally apply to rules in all filters.

 - Rules that often cause problems with the work of some websites will be deleted.
-- Rules that are specific to a particular website will be added only if the website has sufficient traffic.
-Traffic is determined by open statistics (if it has such) or in other ways, for example, social media following.
+- Website-specific rules will be added only if the website has sufficient traffic.
+Traffic is determined by open statistics (if available) or by other means, such as social media following.
 A website’s traffic is considered sufficient when it has 30 thousand monthly visitors.

 ## Ad filters